HardLight620/ArksModTool/README.md

 Note that the tool must be run with administrator privileges or it will not be able to acquire the memory snapshot.

 Once a memory dump of pso2 has been acquired, the application may be built using regular Visual Studio build procedures.

+## Terms of Distribution

+This software and source code is distributed reserving all rights under copyright law.
+While persmission is hereby granted to anyone acquiring this software to use, copy, modify, and distribute it, I request that such activities be done so under the provision that they are in the interest of maintaining a healthy online player community in Phantasy Star Online 2.